Dr. Aria Sabit: Michigan Surgeon Sentenced After Knowingly Performing Unnecessary Surgeries, Crippling Some Patients

 — wilxTV (@wilxTV) January 10, 2017

-Sabit had worked at Community Memorial Hospital in Ventura, California, before he moved to Michigan in 2011.
+Sabit had worked at Community Memorial Hospital in Ventura, California before he moved to Michigan in 2011.
 Sabit admitted harming patients and cheating insurers.
 Rick Porterfield was an executive at Community Memorial Hospital where Dr. Sabit was on staff, according to The Detroit News.
 Sabit performed surgery on Porterfield. who said that since that surgery, every move he makes is painful.

 “Every move I make hurts.”